What is Remote Sensing?

 Atmospheric Window

-All wavelengths cannot pass through the Earth’s atmosphere, visible light, infrared and radio are the three wavelengths that form the atmospheric window.
+All wavelengths cannot pass through the Earth’s atmosphere, visible light, infrared and radio are the three wavelengths that pass from the atmospheric window.

 The figure shows absorption bands of Earth’s atmosphere (grey colour) delimit its atmospheric windows (middle panel) and the effect they have on both downgoing solar radiation and upgoing thermal radiation emitted near the surface is shown in the top panel.
 The individual absorption spectra of major greenhouse gases plus Rayleigh scattering are shown in the lower panel